dramamine/lightdream-artnet/README.md

   - need a way to toggle metronome
 - respond to keyboard / touchscreen events
 - using alsaaudio for input but pyglet for output. is that OK or bad?
++ add envs so that we're not importing bad things. prod vs dev? or platform-specific?